Control System Connectors#

 Data Models#

-- class osprey.connectors.control_system.base.PVValue(value, timestamp, metadata=<factory>)[source]#
+- class osprey.connectors.control_system.base.ChannelValue(value, timestamp, metadata=<factory>)[source]#

 Bases:

-objectValue of a process variable with metadata.
+objectValue of a control system channel with metadata.

 - value: Any#